Multi-compartment Neuron and Population Encoding Powered Spiking Neural Network for Deep Distributional Reinforcement Learning: Experiments

-The possible reason is that these three task scenarios are much complex, the enemies having elaborate shapes and behavior modes, the agent needing choose to attack or escape and also the game's scenarios changing quickly over time as shown in Figure S4.
-This requires a stronger ability to integrate information, while the proposed MCS-FQF model with MCN exhibits better information integration capabilities, hence achieving significant superiority over FQF model.
-On the other three relatively simple tasks, which are designed with fixed scenes, enemies with the same form and a single behavior choice for the agent, our model achieves slight improvement on performance and accelerates learning.
-Overall, compared to the baseline FQF model, our MCS-FQF model learns faster and more stable, and achieves better performance on multiple games.
+The likely reason for this is that these task scenarios are highly complex, involving enemies with intricate shapes and behavior patterns, requiring the agent to make strategic decisions about whether to attack or escape.
+Additionally, the game environments change rapidly over time, as illustrated in Figure~\ref{Fig:game_exa}.
+Such scenarios demand a robust ability to integrate information, a strength exhibited by the proposed MCS-FQF model with its multi-compartment neuron structure, leading to significant advantages over the FQF model.
+On the other three relatively simple tasks, which feature fixed scenes, uniform enemy forms, and a single behavior option for the agent, our model shows slight performance improvements and accelerates the learning process.